 Implementation/management science is a social science discipline.
-While interventions (including Therapeutics and Diagnostics) are mostly developed and evaluated in controlled environments or in laboratories, implementation science aims to identify methods to apply this in real-world settings.
-Implementation science is the study of methods to promote the adoption and integration of evidence-based practices and interventions, into routine health care and public health settings to improve population health impacts33.
-The main readouts should be acceptability, adoption, cost, coverage, and sustainability.
+While interventions (including Therapeutics and Diagnostics) are often developed and evaluated in controlled environments or in laboratories, the EUP OH AMR will integrate implementation science to apply methods and interventions in real-world settings.
+Implementation science is the study of methods to promote the adoption and integration of evidence-based practices and interventions, into routine health care and public health settings to improve population health impacts37.
+The main readouts should be acceptability, adoption, cost-effectiveness, coverage, and sustainability.
 Intervention research and implementation science form part of a continuum, which seeks to improve the uptake of research in various forms.
-The candidate One Health AMR partnership will encourage the involvement of key stakeholders even at early research results and guide policy34.
+The EUP OH AMR will encourage the involvement of key stakeholders even at early research stages and the inclusion of implementation science to facilitate the uptake of research results and guide policy38.
 In line with the idea, implementation science priorities have been included in the research and innovation objectives (Table 4).

-33 Definition adapted from NIH: https://cancercontrol.cancer.gov/is/about
+37 Definition adapted from NIH: https://cancercontrol.cancer.gov/is/about

-34 This objective will be conducted in synergy with the Joint Action 2 on AMR.
+$^{^{38}\,\}text{This}$ objective will be conducted in synergy with the Joint Action 2 on AMR (JAMRAI-2)